sarahciston/codingcare/posts/designdoc.md

 Alternatively, here is a proposed entry for A Queer Love Corpus, with metadata and contextual fields for not only the source of the text data but also how it was contributed and processed, what permissions were provided, and why its contributor finds it relevant to the dataset.

-This approach combines archival and curatorial practices with dataset creation practices to better account for data donation and informed consent, traceable [XXX], and [XXX].
+This approach combines curation practices from information sciences with dataset creation practices to better account for data donation and informed consent, traceable attribution, and granular control for custom datasets.
 It also allows the dataset to be used as an archive, explorable and extensible in its own right.

 **PSEUDOCODE SCHEMA for *QUEER LOVE CORPUS***